wa9as/linghe/README.md

 ## Introduction
 ---
-Our repo, Linghe, is designed for LLM training, especially for MoE training with FP8 quantizaiton.
+Our repo, linghe, is designed for LLM training, especially for MoE training with FP8 quantizaiton.
 It provides 2 main categories of kernels:

 - **Fused quantization kernels**: fuse quantization with previous layer, e.g., RMS norm and Silu.
 - **Memory-efficiency kernels**: fuse multiple IO-itensive operations, e.g., ROPE with qk-norm.